Loading...

 This may come in many forms, including through shared activities or interests, having fun together.

-What are some ways that you have of building connection in relationships?
-Any shared activities that you enjoy.
+Pause video here and share what are some ways that you have of building connection in relationships, any shared activities that you enjoy.

 Thanks for sharing your ideas.

-And not that long ago, I took a trip to a lovely garden called Kew Gardens with my mother, which is a really beautiful time and felt like very connecting and will remain a special memory.
+And not that long ago, took a trip to a lovely gardens called Kew Gardens with my mother, which is a really beautiful time and felt like very connecting and will remain a special memory.

 g.

-"The Unveiling 2023."
-Nermine Hammam, who reimagines the scenes of Egyptian beachgoers by integrating elements from her family's photographic archive seen in her artwork named "Escaton."
-And Jean Dubuffet used raw, childlike shapes and textures to explore themes of family, society, and human nature.
+Nermine Hammam, who reimagines the scenes of Egyptian beachgoers by integrating elements from her family's photographic archive seen in her artwork, named Escaton.

 Pause the video and decide if this is true or false.